ARM Linux: Reliable Setup Checklist

 Recommended: Etcher (cross-platform GUI):

-2. Select image file, select target device, click Flash.
+- Select the image file, select the target device, then click Flash.

 Alternative: dd (Linux/macOS command-line):